A Quantum Router Architecture for High-Fidelity Entanglement Flows in Quantum Networks: Results

-This router architecture has two primary advantages.
+This router architecture has two primary advantages even at steady state.
 First, the idling time $t_\text{idle}$ that a storage qubit must hold entanglement can be greatly reduced, decreasing errors due to decoherence.
-Second, the number of entanglement attempts a register must make while its storage qubit holds entanglement is reduced by a factor $p_\text{local}/p_\text{distant}$, thus sharply reducing the data-qubit decoherence due to broker-qubit entanglement attempts.
-In the remainder of this article, we quantitatively examine the impact the router has on the performance of a quantum network.
+Second, the number of entanglement attempts a register must make while its storage qubit holds entanglement is reduced by a factor $p_\text{local}/p_\text{distant}$, thus sharply reducing the storage-qubit decoherence due to broker-qubit entanglement attempts.
+In the remainder of this article, we quantitatively examine the impact the router has on the steady-state performance of a quantum network.